What Are Anti-Nutrients, And Should You Worry About Them In Your Food?

 My grandmother credited it, and a raw vegan “juicing” diet, with her cancer cure in that decade.

 I have done this subject to death.
-And like the other anti-nutrient debates, it’s another tempest in a teapot.
+Like the other anti-nutrient debates, it’s another tempest in a teapot.

 I do not disagree that there are a few people who are not metabolizing oxalates well (a condition called hyperoxaluria), but I’m very reticent to embrace the idea that we eliminate an entire class of foods because of it.